mikaelhg/pxspec/README.md

 ### 1. Configure the Header Parser

-We want to know what kinds of EOL markings we have in this file, as well as the character encoding.
+To configure the header parser, we need three pieces of information:

+A. are the EOL marks `\r\n`, `\n`, or something else.

+B. what the character encoding of the file is.

+C. what specification version the file purports to follow.

 The specification says nothing explicit about the end of line markings in the files.
 Typically, the EOLs will be Windows ("\r\n"), and the character encoding (`CODEPAGE`) is `"Windows-1252"`.
 However, Google searches reveal that there are PX files in the wild with `CODEPAGE="UTF-8";`.